Tag Archives: Bill Schuller

 “I love to see what wonderful things people are learning by reflecting on their tracking.
 Of course there’s also the gadgets.
 So many gadgets.
 I am also very interested in how QS tools and methodologies can help individuals who happen to run small businesses improve their business outcomes.”

-If you’re interested in tracking and improving public speaking, or just want to meet and mingle with our great Quantified Self community members then register now for the QS15 Conference & Activate Expo.
-Early Bird tickets are going fast and will be sold out very soon!
+If you’re interested in tracking and improving public speaking, or just want to meet and mingle with our great Quantified Self community members then register now for the QS15 Conference & Expo.

 How will children respond to a world where personal data is ubiquitous?
 Bill Schuller is starting to find out with his two young children and will be sharing his story at the upcoming 2013 Quantified Self Global Conference.